sailbot-vt/OLD-sailbot-16/README.md

 ## Installation and Setup

-To configure the Raspberry Pi, simply clone this repository and launch the build script from the terminal:
+To configure the Raspberry Pi, simply clone this repository and launch the setup script from the terminal:

-    sh build.sh
+    sh setup.sh

 SailBOT requires the following dependencies and packages: